 - Service.
 In the end, whatever technology you choose is all about connecting with your customers better.
 Be responsive to their issues and proactive in building relationships with them, and you’ll be hitting your online-commerce stride in no time.

-Online tool that lets you build and maintain an online store by loading pictures of your products.
-It handles shopping-cart features, transaction fulfilment and more.
+An online tool that lets you build and maintain an online store by loading pictures of your products.
+It handles shopping-cart features, transaction fulfillment, and more.

 This online payments processor has asserted its status alongside major credit cards.
 Widely accepted in many currencies, it saves customers from the uncertainty of entering credit card data into unfamiliar websites; and offers strong anti-fraud protections.